Topological Feature Vectors for Chatter Detection in Turning Processes

 Chatter is characterized by excessive vibrations that can negatively affect the surface finish or shorten the lifetime of cutting tools during machining operations such as turning and milling.
 Consequently, identification and mitigation of chatter has become a prominent research topic in recent decades.
 Some of the challenges associated with chatter identification is that it is a complex phenomenon that depends on several factors including the dynamic properties of the tool and the workpiece.
 Therefore, as these properties vary during the cutting process, the results of predictive models become invalid, thus necessitating a data-based approach for more reliable chatter detection.
 Motivated by this goal, many studies in the literature have focused on extracting chatter features from signals obtained using sensors mounted on the cutting center.
 Most of these studies are based on analyzing the spectrum of force or acceleration signals often in combination with machine learning techniques.

-For example, Thaler et~al.~utilized short time Fourier transform with quadratic discriminant analysis to detect chatter in a band sawing process \cite{Thaler2014}.
+For example, Thaler et al. utilized short time Fourier transform with quadratic discriminant analysis to detect chatter in a band sawing process \cite{Thaler2014}.
+In addition, Yesilli et al. extracted features from experimental turning signals using Fast Fourier Transform (FFT), Power Spectral Density (PSD) and the Auto-correlation Function (ACF) \cite{Yesilli2020a}.
 However, the two most common methods for analyzing cutting signals are the Wavelet Packet Transform (WPT) and the Empirical Mode Decomposition (EMD).
 Chen and Zheng used WPT to isolate the part of the signal carrying chatter markers, and they utilized it to compute both time and frequency domain features \cite{Chen2017} that can be used as feature vector for machine learning.
-Similarly, Ji et~al.~used EMD to decompose the acceleration signal from the tool vibration into Intrinsic Mode Functions (IMFs) \cite{Ji2018}.
+Similarly, Ji et al. used EMD to decompose the acceleration signal from the tool vibration into Intrinsic Mode Functions (IMFs) \cite{Ji2018}.
 They then identified the IMFs that carry chatter information called the informative IMFs and they used them to define feature vectors for chatter identification.
-Liu et~al.~applied EMD to servo motor current signal to compute the energy and the kurtosis of the informative IMFs as features for chatter \cite{Liu2011}.
+Li et al. utilizes coarse-grained entropy rate to detect chatter in turning \cite{Li2008}.
+In addition, Liu et al.~applied EMD to servo motor current signal to compute the energy and the kurtosis of the informative IMFs as features for chatter \cite{Liu2011}.